drfleming0227/Redfish-Tools/doc-generator/README.md

 ## About

-The Redfish docs generator &mdash; `doc_generator.py` &mdash; is a Python tool that parses JSON Schema files to generate documentation in a specified format.
+The Redfish docs generator &mdash; [`doc_generator.py`](#doc_generator.py) &mdash; is a Python tool that parses JSON Schema files to generate documentation in a specified format.
 Typically, the tool processes an entire set of JSON Schema files for a version.

 The [Redfish docs generator v3](CHANGES_v2_to_v3.md) introduces breaking changes in how you configure the `doc_generator.py` tool and updates the `README` file.
-A snapshot of the *version 2* code is available as the [**doc_gen_v2** release](https://github.com/DMTF/Redfish-Tools/releases/tag/doc_gen_v2.0.0 "https://github.com/DMTF/Redfish-Tools/releases/tag/doc_gen_v2.0.0").
+See [Doc Generator v2](https://github.com/DMTF/Redfish-Tools/releases/tag/doc_gen_v2.0.0 "https://github.com/DMTF/Redfish-Tools/releases/tag/doc_gen_v2.0.0") for a snapshot of the *version 2* code.

 * [Installation](#installation)
 * [Usage](#usage)
 * [Notes](#notes)

-See also:

-* [Redfish docs generator V3 changes](CHANGES_v2_to_v3.md) &mdash; How to restructure your existing configuration files.
-* [Redfish docs generator configuration](README_config_files.md) &mdash; Configuration files for the Redfish docs generator.
-* [Redfish docs generator: Property index mode](README_Property_Index.md) &mdash; Property index mode.

 ## Installation